 Sadly numbers of suicides amongst young people continue grow but many bereaved parents have found help, support and comfort from knowing that others are able to share their unique pain and grief.
 There can be relief in knowing that others understand immediately 'how it feels' and feelings of isolation, guilt and stigma are shared and lessened.

 TCF holds a group for parents bereaved by suicide from 11am to 1pm on the fourth Saturday of each month (except December) at: Jessica’s Heart, 14 New King’s Street, Deptford, London SE8 3HS.
-This is a 'drop in' session where we meet in a safe space to share in confidence our innermost thoughts and to support each other through our grief.
+This is a 'support group where we meet in a safe space to share in confidence our innermost thoughts and to support each other through our grief.
 We also meet informally at ‘bring and share’ lunches and other social events during the year.

 You can also find more information and help in our leaflet, After Suicide, which covers in greater detail important areas relating to bereavement by suicide.